alexcorvi/php-zip/README.md

 A better PHP zipping/unzipping class.

 ## The problem
-When building a CMS that is supposed to be redistributable and functioning on a range of hostings (shared, VPS, dedictaed) a problem often occurs in zipping and unzipping files. since not all PHP installation have the `zipArchive` class exists.
+When building a CMS that is supposed to be redistributable and functioning on a range of hosting solutions (shared, VPS, dedicated) a problem often occurs in zipping and unzipping files. since not all PHP installation have the `zipArchive` class exists.

 ##### Case: Duplicator plugin for WordPress
-For a number of clients, a problem seemed oftenly occuring due to missing `zipArchive` class:
+For a number of clients, a problem seemed often occurring due to missing `zipArchive` class:

 - [VPS](https://wordpress.org/support/topic/plugin-duplicator-no-zip-archive-enabled-on-vps-what-next)
 - [VPS again](https://wordpress.org/support/topic/plugin-duplicator-ziparchive-extension-required-for-compression)